 Whether you're looking to advance your knowledge for a course, swot up for the 'theatre round' the next time it's quiz night, or simply impress your friends, this course is for you.

 Led by some of the best theatre experts in the industry, each session will cover the following:

-Week 1 (Fri 6 March) – Greek theatre with Lucy Jackson.
+Week 1 (Fri 6 March) – Greek theatre with Laura Swift.

 Exploring tragedy, comedy, the chorus and masks.
 The second half of the session will focus on Euripides’ masterpiece Medea.

 Week 2 (Fri 13 March) – Shakespeare with Anjna Chouhan.

 Looking at Shakespeare in his social and theatrical context, connecting the world he knew with his works.
 The second half of the session will focus on Hamlet.